dinhdiep/cgDMR-miner/README.md

 ## Outputs

-Seven output files are generated per chromosome.
+These output files are generated per chromosome.

 1. chromName.bed - chromosome, start, end positions for all the segmented regions
 2. MethylMatrix.chromName.levels.txt - weighted average methylation level matrix for all samples at DMRs
 3. chromName.HMM4.p_info - results table for the goodness of fit test over all possible regions
 4. chromName.HMM4.sites.txt - results table from 4 states HMM, one record per CpG position
 5. MethylSummary.chromName - results table for methylation variability computation, one record per CpG position (window for sliding window)
-6. MethylMatrix.chr19.cnt - methylation frequency counts matrix for all samples at all the segments
-7. chromName.matrix.gz - compressed file for the smoothed methylation level matrix
+6. chromName.matrix.gz - compressed file for the smoothed methylation level matrix

 ## Requirements: